csckcac/platform/products/lb/README.txt

    the service nodes that are in the cluster.
 5. Service aware dynamic load balancing - A single load balancer can centrally manage the load across the nodes of different service clusters.
+6. Tenant aware load balancing - Tenants can be loaded and unloaded dynamically.
+   Tenants can be partitioned to different service clusters.
-6. Lightweight, XML and Web services centric messaging model
+7. Lightweight, XML and Web services centric messaging model
+8. Administrator friendly - Configurations are simple and easy.

 System Requirements
 ==================================